nmoroze/tclint/docs/plugins.md

 }
 ```

-Here's the command spec for a subset of the `create_clocks` SDC command:
+Here's the command spec for a subset of the `create_clock` SDC command:

 ```jsonc
 /*